-There may be objections to observer access based on the allegedly "uneven treatment" of Trump and Biden poll watchers and representatives.
+Election extremists may continue to raise concerns about observer access based on the allegedly "uneven treatment" of Trump and Biden poll watchers and representatives.
 For example, in In re Canvassing Observation, plaintiffs argued that poll watchers and observers were denied a "meaningful way" to observe the canvassing of ballots because they were either placed too far from the canvass or their view was obstructed.
 No. 30 EAP 2020, at 4 (Pa.
 Nov.
 17, 2020).
 Plaintiffs also alleged that "Democrats who control the Defendant County Election Boards engaged in a deliberate scheme of intentional and purposeful discrimination . . . by excluding Republican and Trump Campaign observers from the canvassing of the mail ballots in order to conceal their decision not to enforce [certain ballot] requirements."
 Donald J. Trump for President, Inc., 830 Fed.
 App'x 377.